 The notes will be general, unsecured obligations of Community Health Systems, Inc. The notes will be subordinated, which means that they will rank behind certain of our indebtedness as described below.
 The notes will be limited to \$250,000,000 aggregate principal amount (\$287,500,000 if the underwriters exercise their over-allotment option in full).
-We will be required to repay the principal amount of the notes in full on , 2008.
-The notes will bear interest at the rate per annum shown on the front cover of this prospectus from , 2001.
+We will be required to repay the principal amount of the notes in full on October 15, 2008.
+The notes will bear interest at the rate per annum shown on the front cover of this prospectus from October 15, 2001.
 Interest will be computed on the basis of a 360 day year of twelve 30 day months.
-We will pay interest on the notes on and of each year, commencing on , 2002.
+We will pay interest on the notes on April 15 and October 15 of each year, commencing on April 15, 2002.

-You may convert the notes into shares of our common stock initially at the conversion rate stated on the front cover of this prospectus at any time before the close of business on the business day preceding , 2008 unless the notes have been previously redeemed or repurchased by us.
+You may convert the notes into shares of our common stock initially at the conversion rate stated on the front cover of this prospectus at any time before the close of business on the business day preceding October 15, 2008 unless the notes have been previously redeemed or repurchased by us.
 The conversion rate may be adjusted as described below.

-We may redeem the notes at our option at any time on or after , 2005 in whole or in part, at the redemption prices set forth below under "--Optional Redemption," plus accrued and unpaid interest to the redemption date.
+Prior to October 15, 2005, if the price of our common stock closes above 150% of the conversion price for at least 20 trading days in the consecutive 30-day trading period ending on the trading day prior to the mailing of the notice of redemption, we may redeem the notes at our option at any time, in whole or in part, at \$1,000 per note plus accrued and unpaid interest to the redemption date.
+In connection with this redemption, we may be required to make a "make whole" payment, as described below under "--Provisional Redemption."
+On or after October 15, 2005, we may redeem the notes at our option at any time, in whole or in part, at the redemption prices set forth below under "--Optional Redemption," plus accrued and unpaid interest to the redemption date.
 If there is a Change of Control of Community Health Systems, Inc., you may have the right to require us to repurchase your notes as described below under "--Repurchase at Option of Holders Upon a Change of Control."